The Psychology of Consistency

 • A reason to return

-You don’t have to be perfect to be consistent.
-You just have to keep coming back.
+You don’t have to be perfect to be consistent, you just have to keep coming back.

 The Mindset That Disrupts Consistency

 All-or-nothing thinking is one of the biggest psychological traps endurance athletes fall into.
+One bad session becomes a bad week and one skipped workout becomes, “I’ve lost it now.”

+The mind says: “If I can’t do it properly, I won’t do it at all.”
+This binary mindset creates a brittle system.
+One stressor like work, fatigue or illness and it all breaks.
 Consistent athletes think differently.
 They accept imperfection as part of the process.
-They don’t wait to feel perfect before re-engaging.
-They move forward even if it’s not pretty.
+They don’t wait to feel perfect before re-engaging, they move forward even if it’s not pretty.

 Identity: Who You Believe You Are